Male Pattern Baldness is the primary cause of 95% of all hair loss in men.

 You can find your current H-N hair loss type on the scale below and see where your next stop would be:

 Male Pattern Balding is strongly associated with the male hormones called androgens.
 These hormones are extremely beneficial in the first stages of your life.

-During puberty, androgens help men develop sexually; and after that, it has functions such as being the part of hair growth and establishing your sex drive, in women too (which is why the same hormone causes female pattern hair loss.)
+During puberty, androgens help men develop sexually.
+After that, it has functions such as being part of hair growth and establishing your sex drive in women, too (which is why the same hormone causes female pattern hair loss.)

-Having no control of whether or not you’re going to experience hair loss is not a comforting fact, indeed.
+Having no control over whether or not you will experience hair loss is not a comforting fact.

 At What Age do Men Start Balding?

-Usually, most men start to lose increasingly more hair at the end of their puberty around the ages 18-20; due to DHT leaving its function in sexual development and concentrating more on the scalp.
+Usually, most men lose increasingly more hair at the end of their puberty, around the ages 18-20, due to DHT leaving its function in sexual development and concentrating more on the scalp.

-But, this hair loss can’t be considered balding yet, since visibly noticing your loss of hair this early is impossible.
+But this hair loss can’t be considered balding yet, since visibly noticing your hair loss this early is impossible.
 A few strands of hair won’t make a difference for now.

 Once you get to your mid-20s, you start to see.
-Years and years of losing increasingly more hair catches up with your appearance, and you start to notice the changes.
+Years and years of losing increasingly more hair catch up with your appearance, and you start to notice the changes.

-So, between 25-35 are the ages you actually start balding and have significant changes in your appearance.
+So, between 25-35 are the ages you start balding and have significant changes in your appearance.